 - Kent State University Independent Films - Student-run production company, producing a wide variety of content including web series, short films, award-winning music videos, documentaries, TV shows, and feature length films.

-A Magazine is Kent State's publication for all things fashion, beauty and culture on campus and beyond.
-A Focuses on both women's and men's fashion and has companion website that is updated regularly, providing students with the latest fashion industry and more.
+- A Magazine - Kent State's publication for all things fashion, beauty and culture on campus and beyond.

-Luna Negra, Kent State's literary publication, offers a blend of poetry, prose, photography and illustration.
+- Luna Negra - Kent State's literary publication, offering a blend of poetry, prose, photography and illustration.

 - Uhuru - An award-winning magazine that aims to promote innovation, creativity, and culture through the voice of marginalized students on the Kent State University campus.

 To learn more, please contact Kevin Dilley at email@example.com or 330-672-0887.